-After the competition, the judges will issue overall standings.
+After the competition, the judges will issue Autonomy Challenge overall standings.
 Any team accepted into the Finals Round will be ranked ahead of all teams that did not participate in the Finals Round.
+The online teams' Demonstration Video will not be scored/evaluated but may be eligible for special awards or recognition.